- Common uses

 WHY is this medicine prescribed?

-Osimertinib is used as a first treatment for a certain type of nonsmall-cell lung cancer (NSCLC) that has spread to other parts of the body.
-It is also used in people who could not be treated successfully with other similar chemotherapy medications.
+Osimertinib is used to help prevent a certain type of non small-cell lung cancer (NSCLC) from returning after the tumor(s) has been removed by surgery in adults.
+It is also used as a first treatment for a certain type of NSCLC that has spread to other parts of the body in adults.
+Osimertinib is also used to treat certain types of NSCLC that has spread to other parts of the body in adults who could not be treated successfully with other similar chemotherapy medications.
 Osimertinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells and may help shrink tumors.

 Are there OTHER USES for this medicine?